Esri/storymap-tour/README.md

 ### Formatting your caption text using HTML tags

-The caption text can include HTML tags to define formatting and links, see [this blog post](http://blogs.esri.com/esri/arcgis/2013/03/29/add-links-map-tour/).
+The header and picture title/caption can include HTML tags to define formatting and links.

+For example, this code adds a yellow link:

+       <a href="http://storymaps.esri.com/" style="color:yellow" target="_blank">StoryMaps Website</a>

 ### Supporting Layers